Cecile-Lebleu/Cecile_Lebleu/src/content/blog/gatsby-markdown-blog/index.md

 path: gatsby-markdown-blog
 date: 2020-03-11
 title: Gatsby Markdown blog
-description: Quick start guide to add or create a blog for your Gatsby site using Markdown files
+description: Quick-start guide to adding or creating a blog for your Gatsby, site using Markdown files for each post.
 categories: ["gatsby", "markdown", "graphql"]
 ---